surmon-china/vue-awesome-swiper/README.md

         scrollbar:'.swiper-scrollbar',
         mousewheelControl : true,
         observeParents:true,
-        // if you need use plugins in the swiper, you can config in this
+        // if you need use plugins in the swiper, you can config like this
         debugger: true,
-        // more callbacks
+        // swiper callbacks
         onTransitionStart: function(swiper){
           console.log(swiper)
         },